 "She came there to confront him.
 When he showed up, they had an argument and she accused him of making her life hell.
 She also told him that if she dies, it would be because of him and tried to consume insecticide.
 The security guards tried to stop her but she had already consumed some of the insecticide.
 So she was admitted and given treatment," the police added.

 The Shivajinagar Police then registered an FIR against Samuel and Vinod.
-However, this is not the first time that Bishop Samuel has been accused of sexual harassment.
 In January 2015, the Cubbon Park Police had registered a POCSO case against Bishop Samuel.
-He was accused of molesting several girls at a prominent all-girls' school located in the Central Business District in Bengaluru.
-In January 2018, a special POCSO court issued a non-bailable warrant against Bishop Samuel as he had not appeared for a single court hearing in the case.
+In April 2018, a special POCSO court issued a non-bailable warrant against Bishop Samuel as he had not appeared for a hearing in the case.
+His name had however been dropped from the chargesheet in 2017.

 On Saturday, several Dalit rights activists visited Home Minister MB Patil and demanded that Bishop Samuel and Vinod Dasan be arrested immediately.
 They also requested that Hema's case should be transferred to the CID.